Skyhawkbotics/firstdocs/source/docs/programming/git.md

 === "Git CLI"

+    !!! info "Your Platform Matters"

+        You may need to look up specific instructions regarding Git and your terminal, depending on your operating system and shell.

     1. Open your terminal app.
-    2. Navigate to the folder you want to store the code in.
+    2. Run the necessary commands to navigate to the folder you want to store the code in.
     3. Copy the URL to the repository you want to clone.
     4. Run `git clone [pasted-link]`.